 Originally called “limestone lettuce” it was first introduced to the market by Grenewein Greenhouse in Louisville in the 1920s.

-With its abundance of soft green leaves and a tender pale center, this variety matures in 55-60 days, and outer leaves can be harvested earlier in a cut-and-come-again style.
+With its abundance of soft green leaves and a tender pale center, this variety matures in 55 to 60 days, and outer leaves can be harvested earlier in a cut-and-come-again style.

-The 8- to 10-inch lightly ruffled leaves form a rosette shape, and are tender and delicate with a mild flavor.
+The eight- to 10-inch lightly ruffled leaves form a rosette shape, and are tender and delicate with a mild flavor.
 ‘Bibb’ prefers a full sun location and is somewhat heat tolerant.

 Find seeds in a variety of packet sizes from Eden Brothers.

 6. Bronze Mignonette